 Options for the selection of stations include the following:

-(a) Existing observing stations that already meet RBON requirements, whether or not they are already part of RBON.;
+(a) Existing observing stations that already meet RBON requirements, whether or not they are already part of RBON.

 (b) Existing observing stations that do not fully meet RBON requirements, but could be easily upgraded to meet them.
 For example, for stations which meet all requirements except the requirement for data exchange, it could be decided to make the data internationally available.